 - certain medication used to treat mental health conditions

-- disorders of the endocrine system, such as hypothyroidism (an underactive thyroid gland).
+- disorders of the endocrine system, such as hypothyroidism (having an underactive thyroid gland).

 Other disorders that can cause amenorrhoea include: